-In addition to claims that use of this technology breaches the privacy of individuals, research has also shown a more sinister side to facial recognition software.
-It appears to carry racial accuracy biases, meaning that it often misidentifies black people, and at an event such as Notting Hill which celebrates the British African Caribbean community, race equality and privacy groups are concerned that there is a very real risk of the technology leading to discriminatory policing.
+In addition to claims that this technology breaches individuals' privacy, research has also shown a more sinister side to facial recognition software.
+It appears to carry racial accuracy biases, meaning that it often misidentifies black people.
+At an event such as Notting Hill, which celebrates the British African Caribbean community, race equality and privacy groups are concerned that there is a very real risk of the technology leading to discriminatory policing.

 CCTV watchdog weighs in

-In the latest development of this story reported by the Evening Standard, the government’s independent Surveillance Camera Commissioner Tony Porter has stated his belief that facial recognition CCTV infringes people’s privacy.
+In the latest development of this story reported by the Evening Standard, the government’s independent Surveillance Camera Commissioner, Tony Porter, has stated his belief that facial recognition CCTV infringes on people’s privacy.
 He wrote a letter to the National Police Chiefs Council saying:

-“If not responsibly considered and regulated [this] may adversely impact upon the public confidence which organisations seek to engender in the first place.”
+“If not responsibly considered and regulated [this] may adversely impact the public confidence organisations seek to engender in the first place.”